23rd Annual Data Protection Compliance Conference (UK)

 (Thursday, 26th September 2024)

-On the third day, delegates select a further two Workshops conducted via the Virtual meetings platform, Webex
+On the third day, delegates select a further two Workshops conducted via the Virtual meetings platform, Microsoft Teams.

 Morning Workshops - Day 2 & Day 3